Baga4/-Django/README.md

 This is a Django project that implements basic CRUD (Create, Read, Update, Delete) operations, along with user registration, user login, and a feed page where posts can be managed by their respective creators (current logged-in users).

+This project is intended to be the base for creating any feed related project where users can post their content .
+This project is just a base to create a bigger / scaleable application

 ## Features

 - User Registration